-If the "exception name" indicates an exception thrown by an IBM class, that is it begins "com.ibm...", then search for the exception name within this InfoCenter, and in the online help as described below.
-If "exception name" indicates an exception thrown by your application, contact the application developer to determine what might have caused it.
+If the exception name indicates an exception thrown by an IBM class that begins with "com.ibm...", then search for the exception name within the information center, and in the online help as described below.
+If "exception name" indicates an exception thrown by your application, contact the application developer to determine the cause.

-A possible reason for this is exception is that the enterprise bean is not local (not running in the same Java Virtual Machine [JVM] or Application Server) to the client JSP, servlet, Java application, or other enterprise bean, yet the call is to one of the enterprise bean's "local" interface methods.
-If access worked in a development environment but not when deployed to WebSphere Application Server, for example, it could be that the enterprise bean and its client were in the same JVM in development, but after deployment they are in separate processes.
+A possible reason for this exception is that the enterprise bean is not local (not running in the same Java virtual machine [JVM] or application server) to the client JSP, servlet, Java application, or other enterprise bean, yet the call is to a "local" interface method of the enterprise bean .
+If access worked in a development environment but not when deployed to WebSphere Application Server, for example, it might be that the enterprise bean and its client were in the same JVM in development, but are in separate processes after deployment.

-To resolve this problem, contact the developer of the enterprise bean and determine whether the client call is to a method in the enterprise bean's local interface.
-If so, have the client code changed to call a remote interface method, or promote the local method into the remote interface.
+To resolve this problem, contact the developer of the enterprise bean and determine whether the client call is to a method in the local interface for the enterprise bean.
+If so, have the client code changed to call a remote interface method, or to promote the local method into the remote interface.